 Patrick Reynolds, Operations Manager at the Governors’ Camp.

-“Unfortunately the Loita Migration is pretty much dormant in that the resident Wildebeest Migration has not moved into the Loita Hills over the past 10 years due to human settlement.
+“Unfortunately the Loita Migration is pretty much dormant in that the resident wildebeest migration has not moved into the Loita Hills over the past 10 years due to human settlement.

-Empap Meshack Sayialel, safari guide at Gamewatchers Safaris & Porini Camps
+Empap Meshack Sayialel, Safari Guide at Gamewatchers Safaris & Porini Camps

 “The Loita wildebeest are still roaming around and gave birth to their newborns in the Olare Orok conservancy.
 However, a large number are further east in the Naboisho and Olare conservancies.”

-Our Herdtracker observations
+Our Herdtracker Observations

 In the long run, we expect the grazing pressures of the area around the Loita Hills to force the Loita migration into the great Masai Mara earlier than expected.
 This may have a huge impact on how long the Great Migration ,travelling from the Serengeti in Tanzania can afford to stay in the Masai Mara before they run out of grazing land.

 Generally the wildebeest from the Serengeti continue moving throughout the Mara ecosystem until early to mid-October.
 The Loita migration however, begins at the Loita Plains to the North East of Naboisho, an event that brings an estimated 200 000 wildebeest into the Mara from their dry homeland in May.

 They will graze in Naboisho and the surrounding areas until the next big rains hit the Loita Plains, often keeping them here until March the following year.
 The earlier Serengeti migration makes May and June one of the best times of the year to visit Mara Naboisho Conservancy.

-Although the Loita migration would not cross the Mara River to go south into northern Serengeti, it still provides an incredible migration experience with wonderful wildlife interaction.
+Although the Loita migration would not cross the Mara River to go south into the northern Serengeti, it still provides an incredible migration experience with wonderful wildlife interaction.
 Enjoy private conservancies that offer walking, night drives and off-road driving.